Review group chair: Managing and understanding your review

 An orange review indicates that the reviewer has confirmed their intention to review the submission and their review is in progress.
 You can send a reminder to these reviewers to complete the review using the Communication hub

 Occasionally, you may see an orange review that contains submitted review scores.
-This indicates that the reviewer is either still working on the review or has forgotten to lock their review.
-You may consider locking the review on their behalf.
+This indicates that the reviewer is either still working on the review or has completed their review.
+You may consider completing the review on their behalf.

 A grey review indicates that the reviewer has not yet started or declined the review.
 These types of reviews are most concerning, as it means that reviewer has not responded to any of your emails.
 Initially you should consider sending a reminder to these reviewers, but ultimately you may end up reassigning these reviews to another reviewer